10/21/24

 Although property owners have a duty to maintain their sidewalks in a safe condition, property owners are not responsible for trivial defects that exist in the sidewalk.

-Pennsylvania courts have held that an elevation, depression, or irregularity …
+Pennsylvania courts have held that an elevation, …

 Time-limitation provisions in residential lease agreements in Georgia